miatroiano/AppProject/README.md

 #  Read Me
-make sure xcode is on your computer
+this app is a planning tool, for getting to places on time, make sure xcode is on your computer

 clone repo to your local computer, and open the project in xcode.